ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 the key directly instead of simply proving possession of it.
 See considerations on symmetric keys in {{security-symmetric}}.

-The client instance's key MAY be pre-registered with the AS ahead of time and associated with a set of policies and allowable actions pertaining to that client.
+The client instance's key can be pre-registered with the AS ahead of time and associated with a set of policies and allowable actions pertaining to that client.
 If this pre-registration includes other fields that can occur in the `client` request object described in this section, such as `class_id` or `display`, the pre-registered values MUST take precedence over any values